|

 yesterday.

-they are marketing.
-One suggested that asking prices in the sub-sale market
+units they are marketing.
+One suggested that asking prices in the sub-sale

-sellers is close to St Regis prices - and that's for freehold, branded
+of these sellers is close to St Regis prices - and that's for freehold,

-residences in District 9,' said a senior agent with a major agency.
+branded residences in District 9,' said a senior agent with a major

 Those seeking to sell units at Marina Bay Residences in the sub-sale

-start to get cold feet now they will have to pay stamp duty by March 14 next
+may start to get cold feet now they will have to pay stamp duty by March

-year, and may start to dispose of their properties by lowering their asking
+14 next year, and may start to dispose of their properties by lowering

-into account the fact that they will have to pay the original buyer of the
+take into account the fact that they will have to pay the original buyer

-unit his sub-sale profit virtually upfront, besides having to make progress
+of the unit his sub-sale profit virtually upfront, besides having to make

-payments to the developer.
-In addition, they most likely will not enjoy
+progress payments to the developer.
+In addition, they most likely will not

 Good start for sale of Marina Bay